 5 Factors That Determine Your Credit Score

 Your credit score is a three-digit number that's used to predict the likelihood that you'll pay your credit obligations on time.
 The score generally ranges from 300-850 and is calculated using credit history information from your credit report.

-How Is Your Credit Score Used
+How Your Credit Score Is Used

 How Many Credit Scores Do You Have?

 While there are several different versions of the credit score, the most commonly used version is the FICO score.
 Developed by FICO, formerly Fair Isaac Company, the FICO score is used by many creditors and lenders to decide whether or not to extend credit to you.

 The VantageScore, which was created by the three credit bureaus, is another common credit score.
 Many free credit score services offer the VantageScore 3.0.

 What Goes Into a Credit Score?

 Because some parts of your bill-paying history are more important than others, different pieces of your credit history are given different weights in calculating your credit score.